Integration of Alternative Messaging Providers

 • Value: msgText

-Please select the "apiKeyProvider" resource and accept the dialog by clicking "OK".
+Please select the "apiKeyProvider" resource and click "OK" to confirm.

-The selected resource was transferred to the "Token" and as a value to the "Header".
+The selected resource was added to the "Token" and as a value in the "Header."

 Header